AzeezBayo/aiEngineering/python/README.md

-#This directory documents on AI engineering for python
+#This directory documents on AI engineering using python